agiliopadua/md/projects/README.md

 * 2000 water molecules
 * 1 gamma cyclodextrine
-* 1 API of your choice between: paracetamol and ibuprofen
+* 1 API of your choice between paracetamol and ibuprofen

 equilibrate the system using lammps